 BLOCK: So that bike in motion wants to remain in motion.

 FRANK: Right.
-Newton's First Law, one of the best examples of physics in the city that you can see is Newton's First Law of Motion.
+Newton's First Law, one of the best examples of physics in a city that you can see is Newton's First Law of Motion.

 BLOCK: Adam, look at that intersection where you are right now and tell me if you're seeing other laws of physics that are coming to bear in traffic.